kambarovee/jb-shop-demo/README.md

 # jb-shop-demo
-Android app for my friends "JB Shop"
+Android app for my friends "JB Shop".
+In the future, this application will be with database and payment.